• Skip to primary navigation

 2. VanEck Vectors Nickel ETF (GMET)

-3. Global X Nickel Miners ETF (NIK)
+3. Global X Nickel Miners ETF (NICK)

 This ETF invests in stocks of companies that produce nickel.
 It is an excellent option for those who want to invest in the mining industry.